jasnow/railroader-site/source/_posts/2012-03-05-brakeman-1-dot-5-1-released.markdown

     config.active_record.whitelist_attributes = true

-Brakeman should correctly detect all of these.
+Railroader should correctly detect all of these.

-[This is a very nice post](http://pragtob.wordpress.com/2012/03/06/secure-your-rails-apps/) explaining the dangers of mass assignment (mentioning Brakeman is nice, too.)
+[This is a very nice post](http://pragtob.wordpress.com/2012/03/06/secure-your-rails-apps/) explaining the dangers of mass assignment (mentioning Railroader is nice, too.)

 ### Partials in Rails 3

 In Rails 3, `render 'blah'` is now equivalent to `render :partial => 'blah'` when used inside a template.

-Brakeman now supports this correctly.
+Railroader now supports this correctly.

 ### Debug Output